DayLight-Team/Eyassa/README.md

 # Eyassa

 **Eyassa** is a plugin for [EXILED](https://github.com/ExMod-Team/EXILED) that provides **server-specific, per-player settings** for SCP: Secret Laboratory servers.
-It allows devs to handle SSS on a per player basis
 ---

 ## 🔧 Features